ChameleonCloud/docs/source/technical/swift/swift_gui.rst

-Managing Object Store using the GUI
+Managing object store using the GUI
 ===================================

 To access the *Object Store* using the GUI at a CHI site, use the navigation